 I recently threw a wine and cheese and this menu works with ease by pairing of wine with fruits, olives, peppers, and a simple charcuterie board.
 Another option is a cracker bar with a variety of toppings and dips and a Spreadable Cheese Cups to completes the savory pairings.
 I personally like the Smoky Bacon but there are many varieties including Sharp Cheddar, Port Wine, and Parmesan Ranch.
 Lastly, I added simple brownies for those who have a sweet tooth.
 This entire spread was ready in less than 30 minutes, other than the brownies which I baked the day before.

 If you need to keep dishes warm, use oven to table server ware rather than re-plating the food into cold dishes.
-For a fun twist, create a signature cocktail like our Spreadable Cheese Cups or do a blind tasting test by covering the bottles.
+For a fun twist, create a signature cocktail like our Christmas Punch or do a blind tasting test by covering the bottles.
 I kept to the white wine varieties and each bottle has a cheeky description to help guests make their selection.
 It’s also a good conversation starter and guests can vote on their favorite before the labels are revealed.

 Decide on Decorations